brick-works/brick-program-library/README.md

 # brick-program-library

+Brickworks is paving and building bricks on Solana.
+Check out our programs!

 Note: Brick programs **are subject to change**, are in active development.
 This code is unaudited.
 Use at your own risk.

 ## Key dependencies